ncorcoran771/KnowYourUni_/frontend/src/components/README.md

 # Components

-Contain all of the smaller helper components for the dashboard pages to display
+Contains all of the components to be displayed on the pages